Gluu

 Connecting with Microsoft Azure Active Directory #

-Gluu is a 100% Azure-native SaaS application.
-Therefore, the Azure AD integration is the most natural fit for organizations in the Microsoft ecosystem.
+Gluu is deeply integrated with the Microsoft ecosystem.
 When a user clicks “Sign in with Microsoft,” Gluu redirects them to the Microsoft login page.
 After Microsoft verifies their identity — including any MFA your tenant requires — Gluu trusts the returned token and signs them in.

 Most importantly, no separate Gluu password is needed.
 The user’s existing corporate credentials do the work.